 Like any other active Christian community, liturgy and worship are central, core experiences.
 It is at liturgy where we celebrate our lives, and where we mourn our losses.
 It it where we gather as a community to place our needs before God, and where we are nourished by sharing God's word and sharing Eucharist.

-Our community celebrates an inclusive and affirming Eucharistic Liturgy each weekend.
+Our Dignity/New York community celebrates a progressive, inclusive and affirming Eucharistic Liturgy each weekend.
 While some parishes may be considered gay-friendly, our community goes beyond mere tolerance and acknowledges and celebrates our lives as lesbian, gay, bisexual, transgender, queer, intersex and straight persons.

-Our Eucharistic celebration has moved to online.
+Our Eucharistic celebration returned to in-person (June 2021) and it is streamed online via Zoom.
 Liturgy is held at 6:30PM (Eastern Time)

-Over the past few weeks, many old friends and allies have joined our Dignity/New York community.
+Over the past few weeks, many old friends and allies have joined our Dignity/New York community in-person and online.

 Weekly reflections can be found on our YouTube Channel.
 DignityNewYork.